WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Materials and Methods

 Carbon nanotubes containing iron nanoparticles were analyzed using a multimodal workflow on the Tescan TENSOR platform.
 STEM imaging was used for morphology visualization, EDX mapping for elemental composition, and 4D-STEM for orientation analysis.
 The setup enabled each technique to target the same region under optimized conditions.
-STEM imaging used a 6.5 mrad convergence angle and 100 pA probe current, while EDX mapping was performed with a higher probe current (10 nA) and ~1 nm probe diameter over a 600 s acquisition.
+STEM imaging used a 6.5 mrad convergence semiangle and 100 pA probe current, while EDX mapping was performed with a higher probe current (10 nA) and ~1 nm probe diameter over a 600 s acquisition.

 03